witty123/gitdash/README.md

 bower install
 ```

-If you clone this repo you would already have these present.

 ### Run the Application

 We have preconfigured the project with a simple development web server.
 The simplest way to start